istio/istio.io/content/en/docs/ambient/getting-started/enforce-auth-policies/index.md

 EOF
 {{< /text >}}

-Note the `targetRefs` field is used to specify the target service for the authorization policy.
+Note the `targetRefs` field is used to specify the target service for the authorization policy of a waypoint proxy.
 The rules section is similar as before, but this time we added the `to` section to specify the operation that is allowed.

-Let's confirm the new waypoint proxy is enforcing the updated authorization policy:
+Confirm the new waypoint proxy is enforcing the updated authorization policy:

 {{< text bash >}}
 $ # This fails with an RBAC error because we're not using a GET operation